 |

-Since the Los Angeles County Fair is held out in the hill country of Pomona, the Orange County Fair may actually be a shorter drive for many Los Angelenos (especially those living in the Long Beach and South Bay regions).
+(especially those living in the Long Beach and South Bay areas).
 The Orange County Fairground is located just nine miles south of Disneyland (and less than two miles southwest of South Coast Plaza mall) - familiar territory for many locals.

-concert schedule and buy tickets via TicketMaster.com at this link,
+concert schedule and buy tickets via TicketMaster.com

 or on the Fair's own site here.
 And for history's sake, here is a rundown on the acts which appeared for free in previous years at the Fair: In 2003, the bands on stage at the Fair included Billy Bob Thorton, The Bangles, Little River Band, Blue Oyster Cult, Poco, Ziggy Marley, Berlin, The Fabulous Thunderbirds, Young Dubliners, The Fab Four and Phil Vassar.
 In 2002, the bands on stage at the Fair included Huey Lewis & The News, Linda Ronstadt, Martina McBride, Indigo Girls, The Neville Brothers, The B-52's, The Fab Four, The Guess Who, Styx, Boz Scaggs, Heart and Lynyrd Skynyrd.
 In 2001, the acts included Dennis Quaid (and his band, the Sharks), Tanya Tucker, Hall & Oates, Three Dog Night, The Village People, REO Speedwagon, En Vogue, The Isley Brothers, David Clayton-Thomas, Billy Ray Cyrus, Lee Greenwood, Big Bad Voodoo Daddy and comedian Gallagher.
 In 2000, concert performers included Rick Springfield, The Everly Brothers, "Weird Al'' Yankovich, Charo, Isaac Hayes, Jose Feliciano, Taylor Dayne, Doug Kershaw, Steppenwolf, Poco and Firefall.
 In 1999, perfomers included Peter Frampton, Sheena Easton, comic/actor Sinbad, "Ally McBeal" singer Vonda Shepard, Three Dog Night, and The Nelson Brothers.